Delay-Phase Precoding for Wideband THz Massive MIMO

 \section{Simulation Results}

 In this section, we provide simulation results to verify the performance of the proposed TTD-DPP to realize the concept of DPP for wideband THz massive MIMO.
-The main simulation parameters are shown in Tabel I. The ULAs are considered at the BS and the user, with $N_\mathrm{t}=256$ and $N_\mathrm{r}=1,2,4$.
-Without loss of generality, we assume that the number of streams is equal to the number of receive antennas, i.e., $N_\mathrm{s}=N_\mathrm{r}$.
-The wideband spatial channel model (3) is adopted in the simulation with $L=4$, $f_\mathrm{c}=300$ GHz, $B=30$ GHz and $M=128$.
-For each path, the physical directions of the transmitter and the receiver are generated randomly as $\tilde{\theta}_{l},\tilde{\phi}_{l}\sim\mathcal{U}[-\pi/2,\pi/2]$.
-The performance of classical hybrid precoding methods using PSs is also provided as the benchmark for comparison.
-In the proposed TTD-DPP, the number of TTDs for one RF chain is set as $K=16$.
-We utilize (\ref{42}) to calculate the achievable rate, in which the transmission signal-to-noise ratio (SNR) is defined as $\rho/\sigma^{2}$.
+The main simulation parameters are shown in Table I\footnote{We assume $N_\mathrm{RF}=L$ in simulations, since the number of RF chains is usually larger than or equal to the maximum number of channel paths in practice to guarantee the hybrid precoding performance\cite{Ref:SpatiallyPre2014}.}.
+The ULAs are considered at the BS and the user.
+We assume that the number of streams is equal to the number of receive antennas, i.e., $N_\mathrm{s}=N_\mathrm{r}$.
+The performance of conventional hybrid precoding methods using PSs is also provided for comparison.
+In the proposed TTD-DPP, the number of TTDs is set as $K=16$ except for Fig. 11 and Fig. 12, and the bandwidth is $30$ GHz except for Fig. 12.
+We utilize (\ref{42}) to calculate the achievable rate.
+The transmission signal-to-noise ratio (SNR) is defined as $\rho/\sigma^{2}$.